yetanotherco/aligned_layer/README_INFRASTRUCTURE.md

 ## Multisig Usage

+> [!WARNING]
+> Safe Multisig Wallet is not currently supported in Holesky Testnet.

 You can create a Multisig wallet using [Safe](https://safe.global/).

 Once you have a Multisig, you can deploy the contracts using the Multisig wallet address as the upgrader, pauser, etc.